Financial Planning and Wealth Management working with lawyers

 The Issue

-Legal practitioners without the licence to provide regulated financial advice have been able to refer clients to our Financial Planning Consultants in order to ensure that the spouse rightly benefits from the change in rules in a seamless manner and have the confidence that the estate affairs are managed and constructed as they should be.
+Legal practitioners refer clients to our Financial Planning Consultants to ensure the spouse rightly benefits from the change in rules and that estate affairs are managed correctly.

 What we do

-Our Financial Planning Consultants can ensure that the spouse rightly benefits from the change in rules in a seamless manner and have the confidence that the estate affairs are managed and constructed as they should be.
+Our consultants ensure the spouse benefits from these rules in a seamless manner, providing confidence that the estate is constructed as it should be.